Douglas Valder Duff: Service in the "Black and Tans"

 After two years in the monastery Duff left to serve as an auxiliary policeman in the famous counter-terrorism force the "Black and Tans" during the Irish War of Independence of 1920 to 1921.

 On enlistment Duff lied about his military background claiming to have served in the Rifle Brigade in order to spare himself an extended period of police training in depot.
 He was quickly involved in combat against the Irish Republican Army (IRA), and shot his way out of two ambushes, resulting in the deaths of a pair of insurgents who had attacked his unit with grenades.
 He later took part in a huge firefight involving up to an estimated hundred insurgents and police officers.
-The ambushers were driven off by the police using a machine gun-equipped armored car.
+The ambushers were driven off by the police using a machine gun-equipped armoured car.

 Whilst off duty he claimed to have confronted a man he suspected of being IRA leader Michael Collins in a Dublin street.
 The man indicated he was correct in his suspicions but alleged that several men lounging nearby were his armed bodyguards who would kill Duff if he attempted to take him prisoner.
 Not carrying his sidearm off duty, Duff allowed the man to depart and reported his encounter to Dublin Castle intelligence.

 By 1921, Duff was employed using his maritime training to lead small boat raids against groups of fugitive IRA members who had sought sanctuary in remote coastal villages inaccessible by road.
 At the time of the eventual truce Duff was relieving a small force of Royal Marines who were besieged in a lighthouse.

 Duff was horrified by the terms of the ceasefire as he considered the rebellion practically crushed and referred to the London government as a 'junta' for agreeing to it.
 In his autobiography, Duff writes proudly of his police colleagues referring to them as 'some of the finest sons of Empire' and was ardent in his support for reprisals against the IRA and their supporters.